Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Results and Analysis

 \subsection{Coverage Estimation Accuracy}

-The Chao1 coverage ratio fluctuates between 8--20\% over five iterations (Table~\ref{tab:coverage}), reflecting the interplay between entity discovery and the estimator's sensitivity to the singleton-to-doubleton ratio.
+The Chao1 coverage ratio increases from 7.4\% to 16.4\% over five iterations (Table~\ref{tab:coverage}), reflecting the interplay between entity discovery and the estimator's sensitivity to the singleton-to-doubleton ratio.
 As the pipeline discovers entities from diverse sources, many appear as singletons ($f_1$ grows faster than $f_2$), inflating $\hat{S}$ and depressing $\hat{C}$.
 This is expected: Chao1 is a \emph{lower bound} on richness, and its estimates increase as the crawler reaches unexplored web regions.
-Bootstrap 95\% confidence intervals on $\hat{S}$ range from [565, 1{,}127] at iteration~5, indicating substantial remaining uncertainty.
+Bootstrap 95\% confidence intervals on $\hat{S}$ range from [469, 1{,}035] at iteration~5, indicating substantial remaining uncertainty.

 The coverage estimation error (Table~\ref{tab:coverage}) shows that Chao1 consistently \emph{overestimates} coverage relative to the ground truth.
-The error peaks at iteration~3 (9.5\%) when the crawler reaches new web regions with many singletons, then contracts to 5.3\% by iteration~5 as doubleton counts stabilize.
-Notably, the true coverage is only 10.3\% (20/195 companies), reflecting the difficulty of matching normalized company names between crawled entities and a curated industry list.
+The error stabilizes at 6.6--6.7\% from iteration~3 onward as the ratio of singletons to doubletons reaches a steady state.
+The true coverage is 9.7\% (19/195 companies), reflecting the difficulty of matching normalized company names between crawled entities and a curated industry list.
 The Chao1 estimator's overestimation is expected: it estimates coverage of the \emph{observed} entity population, which includes non-ground-truth entities.